Rock music has shaped generations, leaving behind timeless albums that continue to influence artists and inspire listeners worldwide.

 Finally,

-What is the highest-selling rock album of all time?
+1. What is considered the best rock album of all time?